ProjectRecommend/docs/design-docs/MOMsWithCustomer/MOM3.md

 1. The customers seem to be satisfied with the product.
 2. A feature for creating multiple playlists has been consideredand will be implemented in future.
 3. Some minor improvements in the UI are to be done.
+4. Feedback forms have been circulated to the customers.